ConacBreslin/CBBridge/README.md

 ![CBBridge main page image](assets/images/screenshot-calloutpage.png) [View the deployed site here](https://conacbreslin.github.io/CBBridge/)
 ## User Experience (UX)
 A visitor to this page would be a person interested in learning bridge, or an existing bridge player looking for somewhere to play bridge.
+It is likely that prospective visitors might belong to an older age demographic and so the site was designed with this in mind.
 On visiting the site they should be able to
 1. Understand the purpose of the site.
 2. Understand the content/layout of webpage from the main page.